 What is Bonsai?

 The word “bonsai” stands for “tree in a pot.”
 However, the term initially hails from the Chinese word “penjing” or “pun-sai,” meaning scenery in a pot.
 The art of bonsai allows you to grow trees in a miniature form that looks incredibly beautiful – even lovelier than trees growing in their natural habitat.
-Therefore, cultivating bonsai is an ancient Japanese art as well as an artistic hobby.
+Therefore, cultivating bonsai is an ancient Japanese art and an artistic hobby.

-In addition to the benefits of keeping bonsai trees, growing bonsai also exemplifies the sense of what is beautiful and the gentle respect we have for living things.
+In addition to the benefits of bonsai plants, growing bonsai also exemplifies the sense of what is beautiful and our gentle respect for living things.
 It involves much more than just growing potted trees and requires a lot of physical and emotional commitment.

 Centuries ago, when bonsai plants were first presented in China, they were generally enjoyed by the elite society, such as priests, aristocrats, and high-ranked people.
 Today, however, commoners worldwide have access to the art of bonsai and can enjoy growing miniature trees.

 Depending on your cultural beliefs, bonsai trees represent good luck, patience, balance, and harmony.
 Many growers add these miniatures as living ornaments into their décor, whereas people like Zen Buddhists still believe that they are an essential element for meditation and contemplation.
-A few scientific studies also verify personal, physical, and spiritual bonsai tree benefits that bonsai growers can gain.
+A few scientific studies also verify personal, physical health, and bonsai tree spiritual benefits that bonsai growers can gain.

-Now, let’s talk about the health benefits of bonsai trees!
+Now, let’s talk about the health benefits of bonsai plants!

 Health-Related Bonsai Tree Benefits